 Once selected, students will be required to show proof of immunity (titer) or record of immunization against the following communicable illnesses: varicella (chicken pox); Influenza (Flu); MMR; & Tetanus, Diphtheria, and Pertussis (TdaP).
-Students must also provide a record of a recent (within 1 month of program start date) negative Tuberculosis Skin Test (PPD), IGRA, or Chest X-ray.
+Students must also provide a record of a negative Tuberculosis Skin Test (PPD), IGRA, or Chest X-ray.
 Hepatitis B: Students must either provide dates of vaccination, titer of immunity, or sign a waiver that they are declining the vaccine and understand the risk.

-Liability insurance is required on all students attending clinical and is available through a group policy at an approximate cost of \$16.00/semester.
+Liability insurance is required on all students attending clinical and is available through a group policy.
 Additional program specific fees will be attached to your tuition each semester.